Accident Blu-ray Movie

 The Brain

-The Brain is the Master Choreographer - he is the one who studies the target and designs the "accident".
+The Brain is the master choreographer.
+He is the one who studies the target and designs the 'accident'.
 He is a perfectionist, and that is why everyone trusts him.
-The Brain, however, does not trust anyone.
+However, the Brain does not trust anyone.

-Fatty is the "assistant".
-When the time is right, he makes sure that the target stays on course until the "accident" happens.
+Fatty is the assistant.
+When the time is right, he ensures that the target stays on course until the 'accident' happens.
 If there are complications, he would intervene.
 Then, he would disappear as quickly as possible.

-Woman is the "decoy".
-She would trick the target to the location where the "accident" must happen.
-Occasionally, she would assist the Brain in his research.
+Woman is the decoy.
+She would lure the target to the location where the 'accident' must occur.
+Occasionally, she would assist the Brain in his research and suggest improvements.
 Woman has beautiful eyes and a body to die for.

-Uncle is the "watchman".
-He would inform the rest of the crew about the target’s movement, whether the "accident" scene is safe, and prevent surprises from happening.
+Uncle is the watchman.
+He would inform the rest of the crew about the target’s movement, whether the 'accident' scene is safe, and prevent surprises from derailing their work.
 Uncle has been a heavy smoker for many years.

-An easy "accident" - eliminating the son (Richie Ren, The Sniper) of a paralyzed old man - however, goes terribly wrong, and Fatty is killed.
-The Brain immediately concludes that someone - or something - staged an "accident" for his crew.
-Determined to uncover who ordered the "accident" and why he never saw it coming, the Brain embarks on a treacherous journey that would cost him his sanity.
+An easy but carefully staged 'accident' -- eliminating the son (Richie Ren, The Sniper) of a paralyzed old man -- goes terribly wrong, and Fatty is killed.
+The Brain immediately concludes that someone, or possibly a group of people, has staged an 'accident' for his crew.
+Determined to uncover who may have ordered it and why he never saw it coming, the Brain then embarks on a treacherous journey that would cost him his sanity.

 Accident Blu-ray Movie, Video Quality 4.0 of 5

-Presented in an aspect ratio of 2.35:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Cheang Pou-Soi's Accident arrives on Blu-ray courtesy of Hong-Kong based distributors Media Asia.
+Presented in an aspect ratio of 2.35:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Cheang Pou-Soi's Accident arrives on Blu-ray courtesy of Hong-Kong based distributors MegaStar.

 This is a strong high-definition transfer, with some unique characteristics.
 Detail and clarity vary substantially, particularly during the Brain's memory recollections.
-On the other hand, the real time action looks well detailed and crisp.
-The nighttime footage is very dark, and at times the heavy blacks, browns and blues become overwhelming.
+On the other hand, the real-time action looks well-detailed and crisp.
+The nighttime footage is very dark, and at times the heavy blacks, browns, and blues become overwhelming.
 Occasionally, mild digital noise pops up here and there.
-Edge-enhancement and macroblocking, however, are not a serious issue of concern.
+Edge enhancement and macroblocking, however, are not a serious issue of concern.
 When blown through a digital projector, the transfer also remains tight around the edge.
 I did notice a few tiny flecks, but large and annoying debris, scratches, dirt, or stains are nowhere to be seen.
 All in all, Accident looks quite good in 1080p, and I have absolutely no problem recommending it to you.
 (Note: Despite the fact that the back cover indicates that this is a Region-A only disc, it is in fact Region-Free.
-Therefore, you will be able to play it on your PS3 or SA regardless of your geographical location).
+Therefore, you will be able to play it on your player regardless of your geographical location).

 Accident Blu-ray Movie, Audio Quality 4.0 of 5